Billy Joel: 1994–2013: Touring and new singles

 Joel visited the United Kingdom and Ireland for the first time in many years as part of the European leg of his 2006 tour.
-On July 31, 2006, he performed a free concert in Rome, with the Colosseum as the backdrop.
+On July 31, 2006, Joel performed a free concert in Rome, with the Colosseum as the backdrop.

-Joel toured South Africa, Australia, Japan, and Hawaii in late 2006, and subsequently toured the Southeastern U.S. in February and March 2007 before hitting the Midwest in the spring of 2007.
-On January 3 of that year, news was leaked to the New York Post that Billy had recorded a new song with lyrics—this being the first new song with lyrics he'd written in almost 14 years.
-The song, titled "All My Life", was Joel's newest single (with second track "You're My Home", live from Madison Square Garden 2006 tour) and was released into stores on February 27, 2007.
-On February 4, Joel sang the national anthem for Super Bowl XLI, becoming the first to sing the national anthem twice at a Super Bowl.
-On April 17, 2007, Joel was honored in Albany, New York for his ninth concert at the Times Union Center.
-He is now holding the highest box office attendance of any artist to play at the arena.
-A banner was raised in his honor marking this achievement.
+Joel toured South Africa, Australia, Japan and Hawaii in late 2006, and subsequently toured the Southeastern U.S. in February and March 2007 before hitting the Midwest in the spring of 2007.
+A new song, titled "All My Life", was Joel's newest single (with second track "You're My Home", live from Madison Square Garden 2006 tour) and was released in stores on February 27, 2007.
+On February 4, Joel sang the national anthem for Super Bowl XLI, becoming the second to sing the national anthem twice at a Super Bowl, after Aaron Neville.

 On December 1, 2007, Joel premiered his new song "Christmas in Fallujah".
 The song was performed by Cass Dillon, a new Long Island based musician, as Joel felt it should be sung by someone in a soldier's age range (though he himself has played the song occasionally in concert.)
 The track was dedicated to servicemen based in Iraq.
 Joel wrote it in September 2007 after reading numerous letters sent to him from American soldiers in Iraq.
 "Christmas in Fallujah" is only the second pop/rock song released by Joel since 1993's River of Dreams.
 Proceeds from the song benefited the Homes For Our Troops foundation.

-On January 26, 2008, Joel performed with the Philadelphia Orchestra celebrating the 151st anniversary of the Academy of Music.
-Joel performed his classical piece titled, "Waltz No. 2 (Steinway Hall)" from Fantasies and Delusions arranged by Brad Ellis.
-He also played many of his less well-known pieces, with full orchestral backing arranged by Mr. Ellis, including the rarely performed Nylon Curtain songs "Scandinavian Skies" and "Where's the Orchestra?".
+On January 26, 2008, Joel performed with the Philadelphia Orchestra at the city's Academy of Music 151st anniversary concert.
+The event premiered an orchestral version of his classical piano piece "Waltz No. 2 (Steinway Hall)" from Fantasies & Delusions, arranged by Brad Ellis and the composer.
+Accompied throughout by the orchestra, Joel's 44-minute set included some of his lesser-known songs, such as "Scandinavian Skies" and "Where's the Orchestra?" from The Nylon Curtain, as well as "Uptown Girl", which he had largely dropped from his live repertoire.
+The concert and associated ball were part of the academy's fund-raising efforts to establish a "Billy Joel Fund for Music Education", to which the singer donated his fee for the evening.

-On March 10, 2008, Joel inducted his friend John Mellencamp into the Rock and Roll Hall of Fame in a ceremony at the Waldorf Astoria Hotel in New York City.
+On March 10, 2008, Joel inducted his friend John Mellencamp into the Rock and Roll Hall of Fame.